qiaosu/mi/README.md

     - list.js          // convert an array to a list
     - map.js           // map an array or an object
     - method.js        // wrapper method
-    - mix.js           // mix object to another
+    - mix.js           // mix object with another
     - rmb.js           // every three plus ',', such as 123,456,789.00
-    - trim.js          // trim right ans left blank chars
+    - trim.js          // trim right and left blank chars
     - type.js          // get object type
     - setup.js         // setup which system utils to support
   + libraries